peakhunt/u-boot-mainline-s5p4418/README.md

 ## why am I doing this?
 A few months ago, I bought a chinese board called nanopi2-fire.
 When I got it, I got hugely disappointed to find out that all the mainline supports were stopped for S5P4418.
-Virtually the original chip maker named Nexcell(not sure spelling is connect but who cares?) has given up on the chip.
+Virtually the original chip maker named Nexcell(not sure spelling is correct but who cares?) has given up on the chip.
 So here I go with this as another hobby project.

 I have no idea why they chose to give up on chip with simple design.
 Honestly I get to like the simplicity of the chip as I dig deeper into it.